Alert

 • Don't include more than two link actions in an alert.

-• Don't use alerts as toasts. alerts should be placed directly on the page at the top of the screen content.
+• Don't use alerts as toasts.
+Place them at the top of the page content.

 • Don't add any shadows to alerts.